Valleyfair

 Valleyfair is a 90 acre amusement park in Shakopee, Minnesota, United States.
-Owned by Six Flags, the park opened in 1976 and features over 75 rides and attractions including eight roller coasters.
-Valleyfair also has a water park called Soak City which is included with the price of admission.
-Cedar Point and Valleyfair were the first two parks in the Cedar Fair chain (although Cedar Point Amusement Park originally opened in 1870) and a combination of the park names – "cedar" and "fair" – were used to name the original company.
+Operated by Enchanted Parks, the park opened in 1976 and features over 40 rides including eight roller coasters and an included water park named Superior Shores.
+EPR Properties, a real estate investment trust, owns the park.

+Cedar Point and Valleyfair were the first two parks in the Cedar Fair chain and a combination of the park names – "cedar" and "fair" – were used to name the original company.
+Cedar Fair merged into Six Flags in 2024, with the new company selling the park to EPR Properties in 2026.